-- Place all of the ingredients into a large freezer baggie and toss to combine.
+- Place all of the breading ingredients into a large freezer baggie and toss to combine.

-- Coat your meat by first drenching in flour, then in an egg/milk wash (1 egg + 1 tablespoon milk), and then coating in the shake-and-bake breading.
+- Coat your meat by first drenching in flour, then in an egg/milk wash, and then coating in the shake-and-bake breading.
 It'll stick on much better this way!
-If you want to actually shake it, you can, but it isn't really easier and doesn't do as good of a job, in my opinion.

-- Place your meat on a parchment-lined baking tray, and cook your meat in a 375° oven until the meat is cooked to the minimum internal temperature, and the breading is crispy and brown.
+- Place your meat on a parchment-lined baking tray, and cook your meat in the preheated Traeger.
+Flip after 10-15 minutes, and continue cooking until the breading is crispy and brown on both sides.

 - Remove and let rest for 5 minutes on wire racks and then serve hot.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.